slidevjs/slidev/custom/highlighters.md

 This feature is only available when you set `highlighter` to `shikiji`.

-[TwoSlash](https://www.typescriptlang.org/dev/twoslash/) is a powerful tool for rendering TypeScript code blocks with type informations on hover or inlined.
-It's quite useful for preapring slides for JavaScript/TypeScript related topics.
+[TwoSlash](https://www.typescriptlang.org/dev/twoslash/) is a powerful tool for rendering TypeScript code blocks with type information on hover or inlined.
+It's quite useful for preparing slides for JavaScript/TypeScript-related topics.

 To use it, you can add `twoslash` to the code block's language identifier: